Rona Fairhead, Baroness Fairhead

-On 3 September 2017, it was announced that Trade Policy Minister Lord Price would leave the government; on 28 September, Fairhead was appointed to succeed him.
-Fairhead resigned as Minister of State in May 2019.
+On 3 September 2017, it was announced that trade policy minister Lord Price would leave the government; on 28 September, Fairhead was appointed to succeed him.
+Fairhead resigned as Minister of State in May 2019 having completed her agreed term.

 Early life and education

-Fairhead was born Rona Haig in Cumbria in 1961 and educated at Yarm Grammar School, near Stockton-on-Tees, North East England before attending St Catharine's College, Cambridge; she was president of the Cambridge University Law Society before graduating with a double first in law (Bachelor of Arts, BA).
+Fairhead was born Rona Haig in Cumberland (now Cumbria) in 1961 and educated at Yarm Grammar School, near Stockton-on-Tees, North East England before attending St Catharine's College, Cambridge; she was president of the Cambridge University Law Society before graduating with a double first in law (Bachelor of Arts, BA).
 She later obtained a Masters in Business Administration from Harvard Business School.

 Professional career

 Fairhead's early business career was spent at Bain & Company and Morgan Stanley in the 1980s before she moved to British Aerospace as an independent consultant in 1991.
 Later in 1991 she moved to Short Brothers shortly after it was bought by Bombardier Inc. She rose to become vice-president for corporate strategy and public affairs in 1994 and then vice-president, UK aerospace services in 1995.

 In 1996, she became director of planning and acquisitions for ICI before joining the company's executive management team as executive vice-president for planning and communications in 1997, and continuing as executive vice-president for strategy and control from 1998 to 2001.
 From 2002 to 2006, Fairhead served as chief financial officer for Pearson PLC.